 In addition to the Club Tournament Policies and other policies stated on the RPGC website, the following rules and clarifications shall apply to this tournament:

-Stroke-play (gross and net for each flight) over three (3) consecutive days starting on Thursday, September 17 and concluding on Saturday, September 19th.
-14 players from each flight will make the cut and will play in Round Three.
+Stroke-play (gross and net for each flight) over three (3) consecutive days (Friday August 13, Saturday August 14, and Sunday August 15).
+20 players from each flight will make the cut and will play on the final day.

 Cuts will be made by determining a ranking as follows: 1st gross, 1st net, 2nd gross, 2nd net, etc. until we have 14 players from each flight making the cut.
 All decisions made by the Tournament Committee shall be final.

 Except for the Championship Flight, ties will be broken by carding off the Round Three scorecard in accordance with our Club Policies.
 Back nine, back six, back three, 18, 17, 16, etc. For the Championship Flight, players will play sudden death (to be determined by the Tournament Committee).